Premonoidal and Kleisli double categories: Double quasi-functors yield purely central binoidal double categories

 \sslabel{quasi}

-In \cite[Section 2]{Fem:Gray} we introduced the double category $\Lax_{hop}(\Aa, \Bb)$ of lax double functors of double categories $\Aa\to\Bb$, horizontal oplax transformations as 1h-cells, vertical lax transformations as 1v-cells, and modifications.
-We explored $\llbracket\Aa,\Bb\rrbracket\colon =\Lax_{hop}(\Aa, \Bb)$ as a candidate for inner-hom in the category of double categories and lax double functors $Dbl_{lx}$.
-In \cite[Proposition 3.3]{Fem:Gray} we characterized a lax double functor $\F\colon\Aa\to\llbracket\Bb,\Cc\rrbracket$ as a pair of two families of lax double functors into $\Cc$ together with four families of 2-cells in $\Cc$ that satisfy 20 axioms.
+In \cite[Section 2]{Fem:Bif} we introduced the double category $\Lax_{hop}(\Aa, \Bb)$ of lax double functors of double categories $\Aa\to\Bb$, horizontal oplax transformations as 1h-cells, vertical lax transformations as 1v-cells, and modifications.
+(Such a choice of transformations is a priori arbitrary and most general.
+We also explored the impact of having the transformations in the two directions of different kind.
+In particular, by this choice in the horizontal direction we generalized the 2-categorical constructions from \cite{FMS}.)
+In \cite[Proposition 3.3]{Fem:Bif} we characterized a lax double functor $\F\colon\Aa\to\Lax_{hop}(\Bb, \Cc)$ as a pair of two families of lax double functors into $\Cc$ together with four families of 2-cells in $\Cc$ that satisfy 20 axioms.
 The latter collection of data and axioms we call a {\em lax double quasi-functor}, in analogy to \cite{Gray}.
-For readers convenience we include this result as \prref{char df} in the Appendix B. In Table 1 of \cite[Proposition 3.3]{Fem:Gray} we listed the origin of the four types of 2-cells and 20 axioms and we labeled the axioms.
+For reader's convenience we include this result as \prref{char df} in the Appendix B. In Table 1 of \cite[Proposition 3.3]{Fem:Bif} we listed the origin of the four types of 2-cells and 20 axioms and we labeled the axioms.
 Various of those axioms can be interpreted in more than one way.
-We include that Table enriched with the corresponding additional interpretations in the Appendix C.
+We include that Table enriched with the corresponding additional interpretations as Table \ref{table:12} in the Appendix C.